Main navigation english

 Indigenous Peoples or population representative

-Upon acceptance into the program, representatives from the Indigenous Peoples or populations are encouraged to present or co-present the Public Health 2025.
+Upon acceptance into the program, representatives from the Indigenous Peoples or populations must present or co-present the material.
 If they are not able to travel to Winnipeg or, are not comfortable in presenting, the Conference Department will require a written agreement from the appropriate First Nations, Inuit, or Métis individual or organization.

 PRESENTATION TYPES